aldebaran/qibuild/doc/ref/man/qitoolchain.rst

 COMMANDS
 --------

-create NAME
+init NAME [FEED_URL]
   create a new toolchain

+update NAME
+  update a toolchain using the last feed

-add -c TOOLCHAIN_NAME PACKAGE_NAME PACKAGE_PATH
+add-package -c TOOLCHAIN_NAME PACKAGE_NAME PACKAGE_PATH
   add a new package to the given toolchain

-remove -c TOOLCHAIN_NAME PACKAGE_NAME
+remove-package -c TOOLCHAIN_NAME PACKAGE_NAME
   remove the package from the toolcain